Some functionality has been disabled

 Watch our weekly online worship services from across the Church of England.

-The Church Commissioners for England has received planning permission for a mixed-use community in Bracebridge Heath, Lincoln.
+The Church Commissioners for England has secured resolution to grant planning permission for a new 315-home community to the north of Falmouth, Cornwall.